Ingredient

 Technology

-Standardised for ≥95% quercetin; enhanced absorption strategies may include liposomal forms or combinations with vitamin C
+Standardised for ≥95% quercetin; may use liposomal forms or combinations with vitamin C

 Key Benefits